-In Fall Semester of the first year all new students are required to register for RLL-7001 Intro to Graduate Studies, a four credit-hours course, in which students become familiar with the most practical aspects of the profession: How to write a strong job or grant application, how to write a clear and attractive CV, how to conduct scholarly research and follow MLA citation guidelines, how to put together a syllabus, etc. The focus of the course is to provide students with hands-on training that will help them succeed in their academic and professional life.
+In Fall Semester of the first year all new students are required to register for RALL 7001 Intro to Graduate Studies, a four credit-hours course in which students become familiar with the most practical aspects of the profession: How to write a strong job or grant application, how to write a clear and attractive CV, how to conduct scholarly research and follow MLA or APA citation guidelines, how to put together a syllabus, etc. The focus of the course is to provide students with hands-on training that will help them succeed in their academic and professional life.
 Although this course is required in the first year of graduate study, students are invited and encouraged to re-visit this class as they near the completion of their degree and prepare to seek an academic position.

-In Fall Semester, students are also required to register for RLL 7051, Language Teaching Methods.
-This is a Pedagogy Course taught online.
+In Fall Semester, when this class is offered, students are also required to register for RALL 7051 Language Teaching Methods or the pedagogy course offered that semester.